chandra-mukherjee/Virtual_Nexus/README.md

  .
 Visually Appealing: Features a sleek, contemporary look that captures attention and enhances user engagement.

--If you want to run this project in your local machine, you need to follow two bascis step;
-     1st Step:- Clone this Repository
+- If you want to run this project in your local machine, you need to follow two bascis step; 1st Step:- Clone this Repository
      2nd Step:- Open Terminal enter this 2 commands-
             1) cd my-project